Blaxzter/full-stack-fastapi-template-vue/frontend/README.md

 ```bash
 docker compose down -v
 ```

-To update the tests, navigate to the tests directory and modify the existing test files or add new ones as needed.

 For more information on writing and running Playwright tests, refer to the official [Playwright documentation](https://playwright.dev/docs/intro).